 The Complete Series for Legal Writersby Alexa Z. Chew and Katie Rose Guest Pryal

-Resources for teaching with The Complete Legal Writer
+Resources for Teaching with The Complete Series for Legal Writers Titles

 The Complete Legal Writer uses two major innovative pedagogical approaches: The Genre Discovery Approach and The Citation Literacy Approach.
 Chew and Pryal have published about each and presented extensively at conferences.
 Use the links below to download scholarly articles on the subjects.

 - Interested in sample syllabi for teaching with The Complete Legal Writer?
 Email Prof. Chew.